Gustavo Molina: Southern Maryland Blue Crabs

 He became a free agent from the Southern Maryland Blue Crabs after the 2016 season.

 Bridgeport Bluefish

 On June 29, 2017, Molina signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
-He became a free agent on November 1, 2017 when the Bridgeport Bluefish folded.
+He became a free agent on November 1, 2017, when the Bridgeport Bluefish folded.

+Coaching career

+In 2025, Molina was named as manager of the ACL Reds the rookie-level affiliate of the Cincinnati Reds.
+In 2026, Molina was named as a coach for the Dayton Dragons the Reds High-A affiliate.